A month-long, residency-style program for people who want to finally make a story they can show.

 This keeps the cohort high-quality, diverse, and driven.

 Minimum participant number is 8.
-If we can't reach that by Feb 1st, the program won't take place and all those who signed up will receive a refund.
+If we can't reach that, all those who signed up will receive a full refund.

 To keep the group focused and supportive, I'll review everyone’s idea and intention before confirming a spot.